Jerrythafast/FDSTools/README.md

 Release Notes
 -------------
 ### Version 2.1.0 (2024-04-30)
+Updated STRNaming nomenclature to version 1.2.
+Please note that this is a backwards incompatible update: this version of FDSTools is unable to correctly interpret allele names that were produced with a prior version!
+Please see https://fdstools.nl/strnaming/updates for more information.

 Changed interpretation of the [flanks] section in the library file: it can no longer contain numbers, but the value 'REF' can be specified to indicate that GRCh38 reference sequence should be used (which was already the default).